axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Ronin Wallet

 Ronin Wallet is the primary wallet used for the Ronin network.
-It is where the standard tokens RON, RRC20, and RRC721 are kept.
-The wallet is available as a Chrome extension for desktop and as an app on mobile devices
+It's where the standard ERC20 and ERC721 tokens, including RON, are kept.
+The wallet is available as a browser extension for Google Chrome and as a mobile app for smartphones on Android and iOS.

 With the Ronin wallet, users can exchange the standard tokens, and send and receive cryptocurrencies and NFTs without paying high gas fees.
-The ERC-20 tokens supported by the Ronin Wallet include Ronin Wrapped Ether (WETH), Smooth Love Portion (SLP), Axie Infinity Shard (AXS), USDC, Axie Egg Coin (AEC), SLP-WETH, RON-WETH, and USDC-WETH.
-While the ERC-721 tokens supported on the wallet include Land Plot, Land Item, and Axie.

 Ronin Wallet is a non-custodial wallet that allows only the owner of the wallet to have absolute influence and access to the funds in the wallet.

-Ronin Wallet has 3 important features:
+Ronin Wallet has three important features:

-* The wallet address, which consists of numbers and characters used to send and receive assets between two wallets.
+* The wallet address that consists of numbers and characters used to send and receive assets between two wallets.
-* The passphrase, which is a security key likened to a password.
+* The passphrase - a security key likened to a password.
 The passphrase consists of any 12 English keywords and is required to perform the wallet recovery operation.
-* The private key is a string format to connect to a crypto account, similar to the password of a bank account.
+* The private key - a string of characters used to connect to a crypto account, similar to the password of a bank account.

 ### RPC